-Based on the number of shares of common stock outstanding as of December 31, 2020, upon completion of this offering, shares of common stock will be outstanding, assuming no exercise of the underwriters' option to purchase additional shares and the automatic conversion of all outstanding shares of our redeemable convertible preferred stock upon completion of this offering.
+Based on the number of shares of common stock outstanding as of March 31, 2021, upon completion of this offering, 36,596,025 shares of common stock will be outstanding (after giving effect to a 1-for-3 reverse stock split which became effective on May 28, 2021), assuming no exercise of the underwriters' option to purchase additional shares and the automatic conversion of all outstanding shares of our redeemable convertible preferred stock upon completion of this offering.
 Of these shares, the shares sold in this offering (including any shares sold pursuant to the underwriters' option to purchase additional shares) will be freely tradable unless purchased by our "affiliates" as that term is defined in Rule 144 under the Securities Act.
-The remaining shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements.
+The remaining 30,846,025 shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements.
 These remaining shares will generally become available for sale in the public market as follows:

-- no shares will be eligible for immediate sale upon completion of this offering; and - the remaining shares will be eligible for sale under Rule 144, subject to the volume limitations, manner-of-sale, and notice provisions described below under "Rule 144," upon expiration of lock-up agreements described in "Underwriting."
+- no shares will be eligible for immediate sale upon completion of this offering; and - the remaining 30,846,025 shares will be eligible for sale under Rule 144, subject to the volume limitations, manner-of-sale, and notice provisions described below under "Rule 144," upon expiration of lock-up agreements described in "Underwriting."